-- Recent photograph - Unofficial copies of all university transcripts, including THEA scores - Recommendations from two faculty members from outside of the education department who are familiar with the

-- student's academic achievement and potential as an educator - A faculty member from the Department of Education who is familiar with the student academic achievement and potential as an educator will provide at least one recommendation for the applicant portfolio - Completed Self-Evaluation Form
+- Recent photograph - Unofficial copies of all university transcripts, including THEA scores - Recommendations from two faculty members from outside of the education department who are familiar with the student's academic achievement and potential as an educator - A faculty member from the School of Education who is familiar with the student academic achievement and potential as an educator will provide at least one recommendation for the applicant portfolio - Completed Self-Evaluation Form for Post Baccalaureate, Alternative Certification, and Masters candidates.

 The Educator Certification Council will not consider undergraduate students for admission without documented THEA scores or approved scores achieved on the ACT or SAT.
 Students must do so, in writing, at the time of application and provide documentation.
-Admission to Educator Certification Program is based on the following criteria for Post Baccalaureate, Alternative Certification, and Masters candidates.
+Admission to Educator Certification Program is based on the following criteria